jvadair/docgrouper/README.md

 ## Limitations
 - Only works on Linux
 - Uses the system image viewer and can be a bit slow to load images
+- imagemagick may need to be reconfigured if pdf creation is not working